Group-IB High-Tech Crime Trends Report 2026: Supply Chain Attacks Emerge as Top Global Cyber Threat

 DUBAI, UAE, Feb.
 25, 2026 /PRNewswire/ -- Group-IB, a leading creator of cybersecurity technologies to investigate, prevent, and fight digital crime, launched today its High-Tech Crime Trends Report 2026, revealing that supply chain attacks have become the dominant force reshaping the global cyber threat landscape.

-This year's report reveals that cybercrime has shifted decisively away from isolated intrusions toward ecosystem-wide compromise, where attackers exploit trusted vendors, open-source software, SaaS platforms, browser extensions, and managed service providers to gain inherited access to hundreds of downstream organizations.
+This year's High-Tech Crime Trends report reveals that cybercrime has shifted decisively away from isolated intrusions toward ecosystem-wide compromise, where attackers exploit trusted vendors, open-source software, SaaS platforms, browser extensions, and managed service providers to gain inherited access to hundreds of downstream organizations.

-In META, phishing activity observed by Group-IB in 2025 shows attackers disproportionately targeting high impact sectors, particularly internet services (52.49%), financial institutions (28.50%) and the logistics sector (11.20%).
-Although phishing often starts with individual users, compromise within these organizations can trigger cascading effects across customers, partners, and connected ecosystems.

-The report highlights the growing role of Initial Access Brokers (IABs) in the regional threat landscape.
-In 2025, Group-IB identified more than 200 cases of corporate access linked to META organizations being publicly advertised for sale, demonstrating strong demand for stolen credentials and footholds.
-These access points are increasingly used to enable ransomware attacks, espionage campaigns, and large-scale follow-on operations.
+Drawing on worldwide telemetry alongside on-the-ground investigations, the report combines Group-IB's adversary-centric and global analysis with real-world regional case studies to illustrate how supply chain compromises unfold across industries and geographies.
+These cases span open-source package poisoning, malicious browser extensions, OAuth token abuse, cascading SaaS breaches, and ransomware operations fueled by upstream access brokers—demonstrating how a single localized intrusion can rapidly escalate into large-scale, cross-border impact.

+Powered by Group-IB's proprietary predictive intelligence, the report finds that modern supply chain attacks no longer operate as standalone incidents.
+Instead, phishing, identity compromise, malicious extensions, data breaches, ransomware, and extortion increasingly function as interconnected stages of a single attack chain—each reinforcing the next.

 "Cybercrime is no longer defined by single breaches.
 It is defined by cascading failures of trust," said Dmitry Volkov, Chief Executive Officer of Group-IB.
 "Attackers are industrializing supply chain compromise because it delivers scale, speed, and stealth.
 A single upstream breach can now ripple across entire industries.
 Defenders must stop thinking in terms of isolated systems and start securing trust itself, across every relationship, identity, and dependency."

-The High-Tech Crime Trends Report 2026 is powered by intelligence from Group-IB's Digital Crime Resistance Centers in 11 countries, combining adversary-centric telemetry with real-world investigations and global monitoring of underground cybercriminal ecosystems.
+The High-Tech Crime Trends Report 2026 is powered by unique intelligence from Group-IB's Digital Crime Resistance Centers (DCRCs) in 11 countries around the world, and adversary-centric telemetry, combined with real-world cybercriminal investigations, and round-the-clock global monitoring of underground ecosystems.
+It provides actionable insight for enterprises, governments, and law enforcement seeking to anticipate emerging risks and disrupt attack chains before damage occurs.

+Download the High-Tech Crime Trends Report 2026 now to gain further insights on supply chain attacks.

 Share this article